2021 Courses and Schedule

 Private Studio Lessons

-All students enrolled in either the Essentials or Comprehensive Program will receive private 1-hr weekly studio lessons.
+All students enrolled in the Full-Time, Comprehensive, or Essentials programs will receive private 1-hr weekly studio lessons.

 Instrumental majors receive a private studio lesson each week where they work on technique and the preparation of repertoire appropriate for college auditions.
 Voice majors receive a one-hour private studio lesson and an additional half-hour private vocal coaching session each week through the summer where they work on technique and the preparation and presentation of classical repertoire.
 Composition majors receive a private studio lesson each week and explore several areas of music composition including theory, orchestration and electronic music, both in classes and in individual instruction.
 Music Technology students receive a private studio lesson with recording technology faculty to study the use of computers for analyzing and creating music.